 Notes on ApplyingPlease indicate the Title, Vacancy ID # and Location of the position you are applying for in the subject line of your email or fax.
 Please complete the Office of Mental Health Employment Application and submit it along with your other application materials via fax, mail or the Human Resources email address noted above.

 The Mission of the New York State Office of Mental Health is to promote the mental health of all New Yorkers, with a focus on providing hope and supporting recovery for adults with serious mental illness and children with serious emotional disturbances.
 Applicants with lived mental health experience are encouraged to apply.
-The Office of Mental Health embraces diversity and promotes a workplace in which individual differences are recognized, appreciated, and respected.
-The New York State Office of Mental Health is an equal opportunity/affirmative action employer.
+OMH is deeply committed to supporting underserved individuals, organizations, and communities.
+To this end, OMH is focused on implementing activities and initiatives to reduce disparities in access, quality, and treatment outcomes for underserved populations.
+A critical component of these efforts is ensuring OMH is a diverse and inclusive workplace where all employees' unique attributes and skills are valued and utilized to support the mission of the Agency.
+OMH is an equal opportunity/affirmative action employer.